British Museum

 What Makes the British Museum Unique?

-- Free Admission: Unlike many major museums around the world, the British Museum offers free entry to its permanent exhibitions, making art and history accessible to all.
+• Free Admission: The museum offers free entry to its permanent exhibitions, ensuring accessibility to art and history for everyone.

-- Architectural Marvel: The museum itself is a masterpiece, showcasing neoclassical architecture with the iconic Great Court, which is the largest covered public square in Europe.
+• Architectural Beauty: The museum’s neoclassical architecture is highlighted by the Great Court, the largest covered public square in Europe.

-- Educational Programs: The museum hosts numerous educational programs, workshops, and lectures that engage visitors of all ages.
+• Educational Opportunities: A variety of programs, workshops, and lectures are available to engage visitors of all ages.

 History of the British Museum